Down in a Hole: Release and reception

-"Down in a Hole" was released as a single in October 1993.
-It peaked at number ten on Billboards Album Rock Tracks chart.
-The UK single was released on October 11, 1993.
+Columbia Records serviced "Down in a Hole" to US radio on September 14, 1993.
+It peaked at No. 10 on Billboards Album Rock Tracks chart.
 The single reached the top 40 in the UK and the top 30 in Ireland.

 Ned Raggett of AllMusic said that "Staley's...half-strangled but still amazingly evocative performance...is heartfelt and almost yearning" and that "the end result feels like a ruined man looking for some sort of comfort."
 Stereogum said of the song; "Down in a Hole" is an anthem of loss, revulsion, and depression.
 But it really is an anthem first and foremost.
 The verses build slowly to a soaring chorus with an irrepressible melody.
 Staley's pained howl guides the song, but its power derives from Cantrell's terrific harmonies, which give the piece heft and also a sense of unease."
-In 2014, Loudwire ranked the song number eight on their list of the 10 greatest Alice in Chains songs, and in 2021, Kerrang ranked the song number three on their list of the 20 greatest Alice in Chains songs.
+In 2014, Loudwire ranked the song at No. 8 on their list of the 10 greatest Alice in Chains songs, and in 2021, Kerrang ranked the song at No. 3 on their list of the 20 greatest Alice in Chains songs.

 Music video

-"Down in a Hole" became one of the five video-singles from the album Dirt.
-The music video was released in 1993 and was directed by Nigel Dick.
-The video is available on the home video release, Music Bank: The Videos.
-Bassist Mike Inez appears in the video although the original track was recorded with original member Mike Starr.
-Starr was fired from the group in early 1993 and replaced by Inez.
+The music video was recorded on August 9, 1993 in the Johannesburg settlement, California.
+It was directed by Nigel Dick, photographed by Paul Taylor (the band also shot their own footage), edited by Eric Santacroce, and produced by David Diehl.
+The storyline shows the band members walking through a desert landscape.
+The video premiered in September 1993.
+Dick recalled that every moment of the session was "a nightmare", and his only happy memory from the recording period was "a 1964 Gibson acoustic guitar that I bought in a pawn shop in Kansas City, waiting for their [the band's] first recording rehearsal – which was subsequently canceled."

+The music video is available on Alice in Chains' official website.

 Live performances

-Alice in Chains performed the song live for the first time on October 5, 1992, at the Coca-Cola Starplex in Dallas, Texas.

-The band performed an acoustic version of "Down in a Hole" for its appearance on MTV Unplugged in 1996, and the song was included on the Unplugged live album and home video release.
+Despite being a single, the song was never played live until the band was recorded for MTV Unplugged in 1996; it appeared on the Unplugged live album and home video release.

 Another acoustic live version of the song, featuring William DuVall on lead vocals, was included on the Japanese version of Black Gives Way to Blue (2009) as a bonus track.